thegreatbat0110/vsd_rtldesign_synthesis/Day1.md

 Dont forget to append variables and zoom out

-Seeing files using cat command (gvim wasnt working)

 <img width="1109" height="692" alt="image" src="https://github.com/user-attachments/assets/bf39fb99-94b3-46dc-8cc1-4c4a3dfcc34d" />

 <img width="1048" height="262" alt="image" src="https://github.com/user-attachments/assets/acf81cb1-4671-4964-b5b7-ea82b89993e0" />

-output

 -$dumpvars(level, list_of_variables_or_modules);

 -level: An integer specifying the depth of the hierarchy to dump.
  - 0: Dumps all variables in the specified module and all of its sub-modules (recursive).
  - 1: Dumps only the variables in the specified module, ignoring sub-modules.
- - n: Dumps variables in the specified module and all sub-modules up to \(n-1\) levels deep
+ - n: Dumps variables in the specified module and all sub-modules up to (n-1) levels deep

 -netlist - A Verilog netlist is a low-level structural description of a digital circuit that details the exact electronic components used and how they are connected.
-It serves as a machine-generated "blueprint," typically created by synthesis tools, replacing
+It serves as a machine-generated "blueprint," typically created by synthesis tools

 ----------------------------------------------------------------------------
 D1SK3